jolivain/trusted-firmware-a/docs/getting_started/build-options.rst

    Note that Pointer Authentication is enabled for Non-secure world irrespective of the value of this flag if the CPU supports it.

+- ``CTX_INCLUDE_NEVE_REGS``: Boolean option that, when set to 1, enables Nested Virtualization extensions for Secure world.
+This will cause the Armv8.4-NV registers to be included when entering/exiting an EL2 execution context.
+Default value is 0.

 -  ``DEBUG``: Chooses between a debug and release build.
 It can take either 0 (release) or 1 (debug) as values.
 0 is the default.